ats-mods/ModTemplate/README.md

 # Against The Storm Mod Template

 This is a basic template for an Against the Storm mod.
 Because ATS is a unity game, existing mod loaders and techniques can be leveraged to easily create a mod.
-See the Wiki for a beginner guide on how to do this.

 The compiled mod is meant to be loaded into the game with [BepInEx](https://github.com/BepInEx/BepInEx).
 I tested with the x86 version [5.4.2](https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x86_5.4.21.0.zip).
 Simply download the loader and unzip it into your game directory.
 For the Steam version of the game, this will likely be `C:\Program Files (x86)\Steam\steamapps\common\Against the Storm\`.